The Guild has been in existence for over 60 years (established in 1958). We aim to:

 - Allow fair correction of errors in the next available edition or broadcast programme or podcast.
 If online content is corrected after it has been posted, the heading ‘corrected or updated version; should be posted at the top of the document, along with an explanation of the correction.

 Membership is open to individuals working in any area of agricultural communication.
 Group Membership is available to media companies employing a number of agricultural journalists and corporate membership is available for allied businesses, but it does not give corporations voting rights at the AGM.
-NEW in 2018-2019, those working part-time in agricultural journalism or communication can join as Associate Members for a reduced rate and no voting rights at the AGM.
+Those working part-time in agricultural journalism or communication can join as Associate Members for a reduced rate and no voting rights at the AGM.

 Primary sector companies can join as Corporate Members to support the Guild's activities.